Rolling Meadows High School sends good luck to alumnus and 49ers QB Jimmy Garoppolo

 At a school assembly on Friday, students pulled off a card stunt to send their best wishes to Garoppolo, revealing the message "We Love Jimmy G" in purple letters, a heart with his No. 10 in it, and a gold background.

-An Arlington Heights native, Garoppolo was at Rolling Meadows from 2006-2010 and helped the team to a Mid-Suburban East championship in 2009 on his way to being selected a Northwest Suburban All-Area player after throwing for 1,888 yards and 16 touchdowns while also rushing for 563 yards along with 7 scores.
+An Arlington Heights native, Garoppolo was at Rolling Meadows from 2006-2010 and helped the team to a Mid-Suburban East championship in 2009..
+On his way to being selected a Northwest Suburban All-Area player, he threw for 1,888 yards and 16 touchdowns while also rushing for 563 yards along with 7 scores.

 He'd go to Eastern Illinois after that, making a name for himself on a national stage, winning the Walter Payton Award in 2013 as the best player in the Football Championship Subdivision, passing for 5,050 yards and 53 touchdowns in 14 games.

 Selected by the Patriots in the 2014 NFL Draft, Garoppolo backed up Tom Brady until the middle of the 2017 season when he was traded to the 49ers.
 He played in six games that year for San Francisco and led the 49ers to a win over the Bears on December 3rd at Soldier Field.
 A torn ACL limited Garoppolo to just three games in 2018 but he was fully healthy for this season, throwing for 3,978 yards and 27 touchdowns compared to 13 interceptions.